JOIN 300 DESIGNERS, ARCHITECTS AND ENGINEERS FOR A DAY OF EDUCATION, DISCUSSION + INSPIRATION.

 The chance to earn up to 3 structured CEC hours - on us - only comes along once every two years!

-Brampton Brick Limited with top Masonry and Landscape industry experts explore the challenges facing their industries from an Architectural point of view.
-Spend the day with top industry leaders to increase your knowledge of trends, environmental impact, standards and best practices to help increase your revenue, maximize budgets and build your business.
+Brampton Brick Limited, along with top Masonry and Landscape professionals, will explore the challenges facing our industries from an Architectural point of view.
+Spend the day with top industry leaders to increase your knowledge and maximize your own business potential.
 Space is limited, so register for your free access now!

-You don't have to select all masonry or all landscape sessions.
 Register for any sessions that interest you.
 Indicate your preferred sessions at registration.

 10.00 AM